JakeLin/DuolingoNotes/README.md

 The app is under MIT License.
 The duolingo trademark and the owl logo are owned by Duolingo.
 And the third party libraries are owned by original vendors.

 ### Release Notes
+* V2.0
+Add shortcut key (Alt+A) to add note.
+Thanks to [northernguy](https://www.duolingo.com/northernguy) for suggesting these features.

 * V1.9
 Add delete all notes button.
 Add export notes to CSV feature.
 Thanks to [northernguy](https://www.duolingo.com/northernguy) for suggesting these features.